Cristina Berard, RPh, MEd

 Interfaith Counseling Center

-I'm frequently asked why I left pharmacy.
-Years ago I was in a major care accident, and although initially I had no symptoms, over the years I began experiencing anxiety and panic attacks.
-I tried a variety of traditional therapies as well as other althernative approaches, but my symptoms were getting worse.
-A friend finally recommended I try neurofeedback.
-I dragged my feet for 6 months, and finally made an appointment.
-That first week changed my life, personally and professionally.
-Not only did my anxiety improve, my panic attacks disappeared and as a side note some symptoms I had had for years, related to Multiple Sclerosis disappeared as well and we weren't even targeting MS symptoms.
-After that personal experience, I was captivated by this simple yet powerful technique.
-I am a licensed pharmacist and have counseled many clients with anxiety, depression, ADHD and PTSD and although medications can be lifesaving, I also saw how adverse drug reactions and side effects can complicate the healing process.
+My personal experience with neurofeedback was not unheard of, but unusual.
+The first week changed my life, personally and professionally.
+Not only did my anxiety improve, my panic attacks disappeared and as a side note some symptoms I had for years, related to Multiple Sclerosis disappeared as well, and we weren't even targeting MS symptoms.
+After that personal experience, I was captivated by this simple, yet powerful technique.
+As a pharmacist I had counseled many clients with anxiety, depression, ADHD and PTSD and although medications can be lifesaving, I also saw how adverse drug reactions and side effects can complicate the healing process.
 Having a background in counseling, I understood that neurofeedback could potentially play an important role in the healing process.
-My approach to pharmacy was an integrative one, I often suggested that my clients incorporate credible complimentary therapies as a part of their healing regimen.
-So I took that approach and incorporate it into a Wellness Coaching Service that offers neurofeedback when needed.